klaytn/klaytn-snap/packages/snap/README.md

 Run `yarn serve` to start demo

 Access `http://localhost:9000` to start testing Klaytn snap.
 You can change port number in `snap.config.js` as well

+## Publish
+Add `"postinstall": "patch-package"` to scripts in package.json